North Devon Show

+History

-The North Devon Show is an annual agricultural show in Devon, England, organised by the North Devon Agricultural Society (established 1966, registered charity 1071618).
-It is currently held at Umberleigh Barton Farm at Umberleigh in 2012.
+The North Devon Show is an annual one-day agricultural show in Devon, England, organised by the North Devon Agricultural Society (established 1966, registered charity 1071618).
+It has been held at a 50-acre site at Umberleigh Barton Farm at Umberleigh since 2012.
 The show includes animal and vehicle exhibitions, displays of local produce, agricultural trade stands and a fairground, among other attractions.